e2dy/genom/swarm/README.md

 Going through all the possible command line flags is out of scope here, but we've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own Swarm node.

-To run Swarm you need an Ethereum account.
+To run Swarm you need an Genom account.
 You can create a new account by running the following command:

     geth account new